HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Rule Sets

-Rule sets provide the ability to define rules and apply them ("mix in") to a compatible target.
+Rule sets provide the ability to define rules and apply them to a compatible target.
 The rules are copied from the rule set at compile time.
-Profiles, extensions, and instances can have one or more rule sets applied to them.
+Any item admitting rules can have one or more rule sets applied to them.
 The same rule set can be used in multiple places.
-Rule sets can only be mixed into profiles and extensions.

 Rule sets are defined by using the keyword `RuleSet`: